Australia-Japan Relations Essay Contest for NSW and NT Secondary School Students

 There will be prizes awarded in both divisions for “Highly Commended Essays”.

-Each prize winner will also be awarded a certificate and plaque.
+Each prize winner will also be awarded a certificate.

 Please note that no correspondence will be entered into in relation to the prize conditions.
 Prizes are not transferable or exchangeable.